Rafaelalorenzini/Rafaelalorenzini/README.md

+# Hi, I am Rafaela

-👋 I am recent engineering graduate looking for opportunities and collabaration in projects related to data science and machine learning.
+I am recent engineering graduate looking for opportunities and collabaration in projects related to data science and machine learning.